 This is an internal filter, but it doesn’t take up much space.
 It only measures 1.8 x 1.2 x 5.5 inches (hence the “Mini” in the name).
-It can filter 69 gallons an hour, which makes for very gentle water movement that should appease your sensitive betta.
+It can filter 69 gallons an hour, which makes for very gentle water movement that should appease your sensitive betta fish.
 It’s easy to install and energy-efficient, and it sure doesn’t make a lot of noise.

 This is the type of filter you get when you’re worried about water movement and noise from the filter.
 This offers adequate filtration without subjecting the betta to powerful currents.
 In fact, it also comes with adapters that let you direct the output flow.
-This means you can direct the water output towards a lonely corner of the tank so it won’t bother your betta swimming languidly in the very center of the aquarium.
+This means you can direct the water output towards a lonely corner of the fish tank so it won’t bother your betta fish swimming languidly in the very center of the aquarium.

-What if you don’t have enough space inside your tank and you also don’t have enough money for a filter?
+What if you don’t have enough space inside your tank and you also don’t have enough money for a filtration system?
 Then you get this filter, along with an air pump and an air hose.
 You don’t spend a lot of money on your filter, you get a tiny filter, and you also won’t cause a strong current in the water.

 Yet this intriguing cake-like design has 2 layers of filtration.
 One uses the cotton sediment pad to trap particulates fecal matter.
 Then you also have activated charcoal that deals with the ammonia along with the bad smells and discolorations in the water.
 This also aerates the water, so you can be sure your betta has oxygen.

-It’s a simple filter for a small tank, and for betta what else do you need?
+It’s a simple filter for a small tank, and for betta fish what else do you need?
 You need minimal water movement and low noise and you can get that with the right air pump.
 It’s very gentle and quiet.
 Some people have even managed to put in biological ceramic media for beneficial bacteria.

 Does a Betta Fish Really Need a Filter?